visualinteractivedata/visualinteractivedata.github.io/index.md

 The __VisHub__ is and interdisciplinary research group working on interactive, exploratory and explanatory visualizations across domains and environments (e.g., screen, physical, immersion) to understand and communicate complex data.
+Our goal is to make data visualiztion and data analytics understandable by everyone.
 We are based at the [Institute for Design Informatics](https://www.designinformatics.org/) and the [School of Informatics](https://www.ed.ac.uk/informatics) at the [University of Edinburgh](https://www.ed.ac.uk).
 Our research includes, but is not limited to:

 * data-driven storytelling,
 * visualization education